vefunder/protocol-research-review/articles/inverse_finance/Inverse-Finance-DOLA.md

 **2. If the team vanishes, can the project continue?**

 If all multi-sig signers disappear, it would be challenging, but possible, for the protocol to survive.
 Access to the TWG treasury would be disabled.
 It would also cause difficulties for DOLA.
 The stablecoin requires active management from the Fed chair multi-sig.
-The Fed chair could be replaced by a governance vote without permission of the multi-sig, but it is questionable at this time whether anyone outside the team could actually manage the complex Fed situation.
+The Fed chair could be replaced by a governance vote without permission of the multi-sig, but it is questionable at this time whether anyone outside the team could manage the complex Fed situation.
 Inverse is designed to empower trusted actors while retaining a decentralized fallback mechanism.
 There would certainly be headwinds to restructure, but this contingency has been accounted for.